clibdev/yolov5-face/README.md

   * Cython Warning: Using deprecated NumPy API.
   * AttributeError: module 'numpy' has no attribute 'int'.
   * RuntimeError: result type Float can't be cast to the desired output type long int.
+  * Fixed face bounding box drawing problem in the TensorRT example.

 # Installation